 - Have you held any leadership positions outside your medical career (in student organizations, professional bodies, hospital committees, voluntary organizations)?

-- Can you give an example of a success in your career and how you contributed to the success?
+- Can you give us an example of a success in your career and how did you contribute to the success?

 - What do you think is important in leadership?
 How would you lead/manage a small team if you were asked to do so?

 - Have you ever had to influence someone who didn’t agree with you in order to meet your goals – how did you do it?

 - Have you ever had to deal with someone not doing what they were supposed to do (if they have no direct leadership experience, we would focus on dealing with other staff in a hospital or lab)?
 How did you deal with the situation?